chensole/happyrabbit.github.com/_posts/2010-01-23-github-powered-blogging.markdown

 I used wordpress before and moved to Github since the previous server was hacked.
 Most of the old records were lost which is not a bad thing.
 This website layout is a fork of [Sreejith Kesavan](http://foobarnbaz.com/) with some minor modifications.
-I really like this clean and simple style.
+I really like the clean and simple style.
 Thanks a lot Sreejith Kesavan!

 Hui